Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 The iOS version of the YouTube app uses Protobuf

 Fun fact: YouTube compiles a large list of all the ads you are going to see and sends that to you in a sneaky payload.
 In fact, it is easier to visualize this when reading Protobuf.
-If you manage to exhaust that list, then another large list will be coming your way.
+If you manage to exhaust that list, another large list will soon arrive.

-I can see strings like “Telus” and “Samsung TV” and “Boxing Week” and “Buy now”.
+I see strings like “Telus,” “Samsung TV,” “Boxing Week,” and “Buy now.”
 Remember when YouTube was a fun place?
-A fable about a Golden Goose comes to mind, Alphabet.
+A fable about a golden goose comes to mind, Alphabet.

 What is a Protocol Buffer?
 Here is an infographic from Data Science Blog.